strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/deployment/hosting-guides/digitalocean-app-platform.md

     </code-group>

-7. Save the Strapi application locally.
+7. Verify that all of the new and modified files are saved locally.
 8. Commit the project to a remote repository:

     ```sh